 - Heme iron is found in red meat, poultry, and seafood.

-During pregnancy, a woman’s body needs double the amount of iron it usually does to help supply oxygen to the baby.
+During pregnancy, a person’s body needs much more iron to help supply oxygen to the baby.
 This extra demand increases the risk of developing iron deficiency anemia.

-If left untreated, iron deficiency anemia can cause pregnancy complications like premature birth, low baby weight, and postpartum depression.
+If left untreated, iron deficiency anemia can cause pregnancy complications like premature birth, low birth weight, and postpartum hemorrhage.

-Some other factors that increase the risk of developing iron deficiency anemia during pregnancy include:
+Some other factors that increase the risk of developing iron deficiency anemia during pregnancy can include:

 - having two closely spaced pregnancies

 It can sometimes be hard for pregnant people to tell if they have iron deficiency anemia.
 Many of its common

 The Centers for Disease Control and Prevention (CDC) suggests that pregnant people start taking a low dose oral iron supplement (